l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 As an example we are going to setup a Docker container that can build and test a [Vert.x](http://vertx.io/) HTTP server.

 If you haven't already installed Docker do it first.
 You can refer to the [official doc](https://docs.docker.com/installation/) or use [get docker script](https://get.docker.io/) to install it.

-Once Docker installed we can prepare the Dockerfile that describes our container :
+We assume in this section that we are running on Linux.
+Even if Docker can be installed on Windows and Mac too (with boot2docker), we are going to see in the next session how to do that using Vagrant and why it can be a better choice.

+### Dockerfile

+To describe a container we need a Dockerfile:

     FROM ubuntu:14.04